Family business founder Fanie Rossouw bought his first farm in the Hex River Valley.

 In 2014 the Agricultural Writers Association of South Africa chose Mooigezicht Estates as the official Western Cape Farm of the Year and Francois Rossouw was chosen as the Western Cape Farmer of the Year.
 Mooigezicht did not take part in a competition but were nominated in this position by the Agricultural Writers’ Association.

 Laetitia Jardim, Francois’s youngest sister and her husband Tyron Jardim joined the family business.
 Laetitia’s strengths and experience are in the field of marketing and she has joined the Mooigezicht Estates marketing team.
 Her husband Tyron also works for the company and is responsible for operations.
-They have a young daughter.
+They have two young daughters.

 After completing his university studies and an internship in California, Francois Jr. joined Mooigezicht as a production manager at Mooigezicht Estates’s Elandia production unit.